danielvilha/kotlin-nasa-fallen-meteors/README.md

 # Fallen Meteors
 This app shows all the data that NASA has of fallen meteors since the year 1900.

-In this app, I decided to put corrotinas instead of RxJava, as Kotlin corrotinas provide much more flexibility than simple reactive programming, but I know that RxJava is still a great (and probably perfect) tool whenever we need to process real flows, where it doesn't is the case with this app, and Kotlin coroutines can interact with RxJava when needed.
+In this app, I decided to put Coroutines instead of RxJava, as Kotlin Coroutines provide much more flexibility than simple reactive programming, but I know that RxJava is still a great (and probably perfect) tool whenever we need to process real flows, where it doesn't is the case with this app, and Kotlin Coroutines can interact with RxJava when needed.

 ## Dependencies implementation